Hamza417/Inure/README.md

 - [ ] App directories panel
 - [ ] APK browser for apps that are not yet installed

-Low priotiy features
+Low priority features

 - [ ] Code highlights for all languages an Android app possibly contains
-- [ ] Dedicated TextEditor
+- [x] Dedicated TextEditor
 - [ ] ImageViewer scalable zoom support
 - [ ] APK data extraction